paulpham157/vinagent/docs/docs/guides/legal_assistant.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/datascienceworld-kan/vinagent-docs/blob/main/docs/tutorials/guides/4.Legal_Assistant.ipynb)

-This tutorial demonstrates how to build a comprehensive legal assistant using VinAgent that can help attorneys and legal professionals with various tasks including:
+This tutorial demonstrates how to build a comprehensive legal assistant using vinagent that can help attorneys and legal professionals with various tasks including:

 - Finding similar legal cases using semantic and exact-match search
 - Summarizing legal cases for quick review